rhinestonewtf/registry/README.md

 The Registry aims to solve this concern by providing a means of verifying the legitimacy and security of independently built smart account modules for installation and use across any integrated smart account.
-It allows entities to attest to statements about modules and smart accounts to query these at module nstallation and/or execution time.
+It allows entities to attest to statements about modules and smart accounts to query these at module installation and/or execution time.
 The Registry is a Singleton that is free, open and permissionless.
 It also serves as the reference implementation for [ERC-7484](https://eips.ethereum.org/EIPS/eip-7484).

 ## Usage